skywickenden/react-graphql-blueprint/README.md

 ### CSS

 CSS is implemented via linaria.
 See `./src/layouts/main.js` for an example.
+Base template styles are in `./src/base-styles.js` - see `./src/pages/foo/AddFoo.js` for an example.

 ### Graphql